jwcarr/PageTest/README.md

 Takes a matrix, with treatments along the columns and replications along the rows, and returns Page's (1963) L statistic, along with its p-value.
+Page's trend test evaluates the hypothesis that X1 > X2 > X3 > ... > Xn
+(descending) or X1 < X2 < X3 < ... < Xn (ascending) against the null
+hypothesis that X1 = X2 = X3 = ... = Xn.
+The a-priori hypothesis for

-The a-priori hypothesis for directionality must be specified - either "ascending" or "descending" - depending on the trend that is hypothesized.
+directionality must be specified - either "ascending" or "descending" - depending on the trend that is hypothesized.

 Example: